nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br>

-A command may be valid in some scopes or another.
-For example, `startperson ` command can only be run under `PERSON_LIST` or `PERSON` scope, otherwise there will be an exception.
+There is also a scoping status at any point in time during execution of the app.
-The hierarchy list is above only aims to give you an overview of the meanings of the scopes, and in most cases a command that is valid in a parent scope would be valid in any descendant scopes, but may not always be true.
+A command will be executable only if the current scoping status of the app falls in one of the scopes that is valid for this command.

-The scope can be told from the user interface as follows:
+The scoping status of an app can be told from the user interface as follows:

 Scope | Left panel | Middle panel | Right panel
 --------|------------------|-------|----------